rasg-affiliates/21cmSense/joss-paper/paper.md

-1. Each baseline (pair of antennas) in the interferometer intrinsically measures a dense blob of 2D spatial Fourier modes of the sky intensity distribution, centred at a particular Fourier  coordinate *(u,v)* given by the displacement vector between the antennas forming the baseline, and covering an area in this *(u,v)*-space that is given by the Fourier-transform of the primary beam of the instrument.
+1. Each baseline (pair of antennas) in the interferometer intrinsically measures a dense blob of 2D spatial Fourier modes of the sky intensity distribution, centred at a particular Fourier  coordinate $(u,v)$ given by the displacement vector between the antennas forming the baseline, and covering an area in this $(u,v)$-space that is given by the Fourier-transform of the primary beam of the instrument.
-   The Fourier-space representation of the sky is thus built up by collecting many baselines that cover the so-called "*(u,v)*-plane".
+   The Fourier-space representation of the sky is thus built up by collecting many baselines that cover the so-called "$(u,v)$-plane".
-   ``21cmSense`` approximates this process of synthesising many baselines by nearest-grid-point interpolation onto a regular grid in the *(u,v)*-plane.
+   ``21cmSense`` approximates this process of synthesising many baselines by nearest-grid-point interpolation onto a regular grid in the $(u,v)$-plane.
-   Furthermore, importantly the *(u,v)*-grid is chosen to have cells that are comparable to the instrument's Fourier-space beam size, so that a particular baseline essentially measures a single cell in the grid, and no more.
+   Furthermore, importantly the $(u,v)$-grid is chosen to have cells that are comparable to the instrument's Fourier-space beam size, so that a particular baseline essentially measures a single cell in the grid, and no more.
    This maximizes resolution while keeping the covariance between cells small.